Nineteen Eighty-Four meets Tron, via The Office, in this boldly dystopian novel

 The author of the acclaimed The Laws of the Skies turns his hand from literary horror to futuristic dystopianism in this unforgettable marriage between The Office, Nineteen Eighty-Four, and Tron.

-“Unflinching in its savagery, the nightmarish poetry of this modern Lord of the Flies is undeniable. ” —Publishers Weekly on Laws of the Skies
+“Unflinching in its savagery, the nightmarish poetry of this modern Lord of the Flies is undeniable. ” —Publishers Weekly starred review on The Laws of the Skies

 “A haunting book, if you can keep reading. ” —LitHub on The Laws of the Skies